craicoverflow/craicoverflow.github.io/_posts/2018-08-03-a-month-in-india-kerala.md

 Kerala.
 God's Own Country.
 Actually that title belongs to the Wicklow Mountains in Ireland but we'll forgive them for that one.
 Just this once.
 After all, there are [40 Venice of the Norths](https://en.wikipedia.org/wiki/List_of_places_called_Venice_of_North), [24 Paris of the Easts](https://en.wikipedia.org/wiki/Paris_of_the_East), [50 Eighth Wonders of the World](https://en.wikipedia.org/wiki/Eighth_Wonder_of_the_World) and [another six places](https://en.wikipedia.org/wiki/God%27s_Own_Country) in the world that God himself calls his own.

+Waterfalls, beaches, rainforests, national parks, mountains, picture-perfect tea plantations and a network of freshwater rivers, canals, lakes and lagoons collectively known as the "Kerala Backwaters" (and Venice of the East).
 I can see why God likes Kerala.
-Waterfalls, beaches, rainforests, national parks, mountains, picture-perfect tea plantations and a network of freshwater rivers, canals, lakes and lagoons collectively known as the "Kerala Backwaters" (and Venice of the East) - there's something to suit all interests.

 Sadly we didn't see the majority of what I just listed.
 For the final leg of the trip we decided to slow it right down in a country that doesn't know the meaning of the word "slow" - and focus our adventures on two places: Kochi and Kovalam.

 We came to this decision while scanning over the itinerary we had created, which revealed a packed schedule - in transit every two or three days and spending over 50 hours sitting, standing or laying in a train.